Microservices

 Appendix

-Building the backend infrastructure for Canva Live is a result of the joint effort of Anthony Kong, James Burns, myself and innumerable other engineers that have been extremely selfless in reviewing our designs and guiding us along the way.
+Building the backend infrastructure for Canva Live is a result of the joint effort of Anthony Kong(opens in a new tab or window), James Burns(opens in a new tab or window), myself(opens in a new tab or window) and innumerable other engineers that have been extremely selfless in reviewing our designs and guiding us along the way.
 The gateway piece of this puzzle is built and maintained by our awesome Gateway Engineering team.

 Subscribe to the Canva Engineering Blog